corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 align=center
 height=500 >}}

-{{< figure src="sign-example.jpg"
-alt="Cropped screenshot of a number entry box and two switches in Home Assistant." align=center height=500 >}}

 ## Making it Useful: Laser Time-of-Flight Parking Sensor

-Okay, so now I have a controllable sign on the wall, but let's put it to use as a parking sensor.
+Okay, so now I have a controllable light on the wall, but let's put it to use as a parking sensor.

 Yes, I could go old-school and just hang a tennis ball on a string to park in the right spot, but that doesn't use lasers and the speed of light.

 For this purpose, I built a separate ESPHome device using an ESP8266 and a [VL53L1X (datasheet)](https://www.st.com/resource/en/datasheet/vl53l1x.pdf) laser time-of-flight (ToF) sensor.
 By bouncing lasers off of my car and timing how long the laser takes to return to the sensor, we can calculate how far away the car is.

 I 3D printed a basic enclosure for this sensor and mounted it on my garage wall directly in line with the car's bumper.
 After I calibrated it to work for the ideal garage parking spot, I had a standard Home Assistant sensor that indicated how far the car had to move to be in the ideal spot.

+### TODO: Image of the sensor unit

 With some more ESPHome configuration and lambdas, changes to the distance will update the hand/walk signal and the number display.